Koszul complexes and spectra of projective hypersurfaces with isolated singularities

-By the definition of $N$, the last condition in (0.5) cannot hold if there is a nontrivial relation of very low degree between the partial derivatives of $f$, e.g. in case $f$ is a polynomial of $n-1$ variables (or close to it), see Remark~(2.9) below.
-However, it holds in relatively simple cases, including the nodal hypersurface case by \cite[Thm.~2.1]{DiSt2}, see Remark~(2.10) below. \sk In the type (I) case, we get the $\mu'_k$ by restricting to $k\les nd/2$ (where $\mu'_k+\mu''_k=\mu_k=\gamma_k$ holds) if we know the $\mu''_k$.
-This can be done for instance in the following case. \ms\nin {\bf Proposition~1.} {\it Assume $Z$ has only ordinary double points $z_1,\dots,z_{\tauZ}$, and moreover the $z_i$ correspond to linearly independent vectors in $\C^n$ so that $\tauZ=r\les n$.
+\nin By the definition of $N$, the last condition in (5{5}) cannot hold if there is a nontrivial relation of very low degree between the partial derivatives of $f$; for instance, in case $f$ is a polynomial of $n-1$ variables (or close to it), see Remark~R2.9{2.9} below.
+However, it holds in relatively simple cases, including the nodal hypersurface case by \cite[Thm.~2.1]{DiSt1}, see Remark~R2.10{2.10} below. \sk In the type (I) case, we get the $\mu'_k$ by restricting to $k\les nd/2$ (where $\mu'_k+\mu''_k=\mu_k=\gamma_k$ holds) if we know the $\mu''_k$.
+This can be done for instance in the following case. \htt{P1}{}\msn {\bf Proposition~1.} {\it Assume $Z$ has only ordinary double points $z_1,\dots,z_{\tauZ}$, and moreover the $z_i$ correspond to linearly independent vectors in $\C^n$ so that $\tauZ=r\les n$.
 Then